kojeomstudio/HELLO_MY_WORLD/README.md

 ## Networking Protocol (Client ↔ Server)
 - The client and server communicate over a simple framed protocol: `[TotalLength:int][MessageType:int][Payload:protobuf]`.
 - See `docs/networking-protocol.md` for details, message type IDs, and client integration notes.

+## Server Rooms
+- The server supports a room-based architecture to scope chat and block broadcasts.
+- See `docs/server-rooms-architecture.md` for lifecycle and integration details.